ithouse/lolita-translation/README.md

     a.title
     #=> "Title in LV"

+    a.in(:lv) # switching locale to lv
-    a.in(:lv).title #returns record's title attribute in locale that's passed
+    a.title #returns record's title attribute in locale that's passed
     #=> "Title in LV"

 When a "find" is executed and current language is not the same as default language then `:translations` are added to `:includes` to pre fetch all translations.